 DIY building cost $63, 600

 - Porch 290 sq. ft.

-A-frame small house plans named Emma is technically not-so-tiny house sporting almost 750 sq. ft. of the combined living area.
+A-frame small house plan named Emma is technically a not-so-tiny house sporting almost 750 sq. ft. of the combined living area.
 Emma belongs to a very popular category of small house plans under 1000 sq. ft.

 Although the building costs may seem pretty high, this small house design was made for accommodating a family, not a single individual like in all previous cases.
 The porch is spacious and the roof is large for hosting a large number of solar panels.

 It is not by any measure a luxury unit.
 At the same time, it is a very cozy small house really well-designed for modern living.

 In conclusion, it’s worth reminding that A-frame house plans and designs are not only aesthetically pleasing but also are rather sturdy in comparison with straight wall houses.
 Would you like to relax on the porch located in the seismic area and feel safe?
 Then the A-Frame house plan should be your choice!

 Get Emma A-Frame house plans with a loft here

 10. “Mia” Small House Plans with a Loft Bedroom